 Cost-effective Wound Management

 Wound care should be accessible to all those who need it, regardless of financial status.
 This award is to celebrate those who have made valuable contributions in making wound treatments accessible for everyone.

 The incidence of pressure ulcers is increasing and learning how to manage and care for pressure ulcers appropriately is of high importance for all professionals in wound care.
 This award is for health professionals who have made outstanding contributions in pressure ulcer care.

 The field of wound care is ever-changing, but one thing is for certain: the dedication of researchers and health professionals alike in improving patient care remains unwavering.
-This award is for clinical research that has resulted in huge improvements in wound care.
+This award is for research that has resulted in huge improvements in wound care.